-After assessment, we devise a care plan that will outline what care or treatment a person will receive.
+We devise a care plan approach (CPA)that will outline what care or treatment a person will receive.

-The care plan is likely to include interventions provided by a range of different professionals which may be doctors, nurses, social workers, therapists or other clinical staff.
-This is often referred to as the Care Programme Approach, commonly known as CPA.
+The CPA is likely to include interventions or help provided by a range of different professionals which may include doctors, nurses, social workers, therapists or other clinical staff.